What is the Neurocritical Care Program?

 - Recommend medicines that protect the brain

 Neuropsychological testing checks how your child’s brain is developing and working.
-The tests evaluate memory, thinking, language skills, attention, coordination, senses and personality.
-The results of these tests can help us provide recommendations to you and your child’s school to enhance their recovery.
+We assess your child’s memory, thinking, language skills, attention, coordination, senses and personality.
+The tests help us recommend recovery supports for your child at home and school.

 Outpatient follow-up care

 At our follow-up clinic, your child receives ongoing care from brain specialists.
 This ensures they have the best recovery possible and avoid more nervous system injury.
 Few doctors see children who have lasting effects from a neurological condition.
 Our pediatric experts know what to look for and can connect you quickly with the right treatment and support.

 - Assess your child for therapy services like occupational, physical or speech therapy.

 - Adjust medicines.